 The UAAL established as a result of the Early Retirement Incentive Program for members of the Sacramento County Law Enforcement Managers Association (LEMA) is amortized as a level percentage of payroll over a 10-year period beginning June 30, 2010.
 The System's remaining outstanding balance of the June 30, 2012 UAAL is amortized as a level percentage of payroll over a declining 23-year period (with 17 years remaining as of June 30, 2018).
 Effective with the June 30, 2013 valuation, the change in UAAL that arises due to actuarial gains or losses or from changes in actuarial assumptions or methods at each valuation is amortized as a level percentage of payroll over its own declining 20-year period.
-Any change in UAAL that arises due to plan amendments will be amortized as a level percentage of payroll over its own declining 15-year period and any change in UAAL due to retirement incentive programs will be amortized as a level percentage of payroll over its own declining period of up to 5 years.
+Any change in UAAL that arises due to plan amendments will be amortized as a level percentage of payroll over its own declining period of up to 5 years.
 The progress being made towards meeting the funding objective through June 30, 2018 is illustrated in the Schedule of Funding Progress.